tytydraco/yessleep/out/The_deaf_man_on_my_street_corner.md

 I thought that the last thing I expected was for him to look at me and wave back.
 The last thing I actually expected was for him to look exactly like my father did.

-My father who was… mostly deaf, and who owned the exact same coat that this man—my father—had been wearing.
+My father, who was mostly deaf, and who owned the exact same coat that this man—my father—had been wearing.
 The gears in my head all clicked together at once, and I raced to get out of the car.

 When I looked up, the man was gone and the house was reduced to a burnt skeleton of what I’d just seen a moment ago.